liam274/for-study/README.md

 You can use it for free now.

 Please do not copy or send to others without permission.
-DONOT delete any file that's in this folder NOTT change anything in the file
+DONOT delete any file that's in this folder NOT change anything in the file

 You can press the main.exe to start using it.
 (Or main.py for the  beta version.)